Mahek260403/HR-Analysis-Dashboard/README.md

 - Attrition Status
 - Years of Experience, etc.

-> Note: The dataset is a simulated HR dataset used for demonstration and learning purposes.

 ## 🚀 Insights Gained

 - Identified departments and age groups with the highest attrition.
 - Highlighted key demographic trends affecting employee retention.
 - Helped simulate data-driven strategies for improving HR practices.

-## 📷 Screenshot

-> See the Power BI dashboard visualization above for reference.